 - Configuration Name (Enterprise and Data Center Edition only): The name used to identify your Azure DevOps configuration at the project level.
 Use something succinct and easily recognizable.

 - Azure DevOps collection/organization URL: If you are using Azure DevOps Server, provide your full Azure DevOps collection URL.
 For example,

 https://ado.your-company.com/DefaultCollection.
 If you are using Azure DevOps Services, provide your full Azure DevOps organization URL.
 For example,

-- Personal Access Token – An Azure DevOps user account is used to decorate Pull Requests.
+- Personal Access Token: An Azure DevOps user account is used to decorate Pull Requests.
 We recommend using a dedicated Azure DevOps account with Administrator permissions.
 You need a personal access token from this account with the scope authorized for Code > Read & Write for the repositories that will be analyzed.
-This personal access token is used for pull request decoration, and you'll be asked for another personal access token for importing projects in the following section.
+Administrators can encrypt this token at Administration > Configuration > Encryption.
+See the Settings Encryption section of the Security page for more information.
+This personal access token is used to report your quality gate status to your pull requests.
+You'll be asked for another personal access token for importing projects in the following section.